castlabs/dashas/README.md

 This project is an extension for [Open Source Media Framework](http://osmf.org/) and released under the [Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/).

+At the same time there is profersional edition of dash.as which integrates nicely with the Adobe Access.
+For more information please contact with sales department: "sales (at) castlabs (dot) com".

 ## Demo